 Note: This article may have affiliate links to Amazon or other companies.
 Purchases through these links may earn us a small commission at no additional cost to you.
 Learn more here.

-Sometimes I have a lot of trouble falling asleep at night, and I spend the day after just wiped out.
+Sometimes I have a lot of trouble falling asleep at night, and I spend the day after just wiped out thanks to my insomnia.
 What can I do to get to sleep and stay in dreamland all night?

 Whether its the fear of dreams of cannibalistic clowns, noisy neighbors, a snoring partner, stress, or just the inability to shut your brain off at night, insomnia is no fun.

 While ongoing, chronic insomnia is a true medical condition that you should consult your physician about, we all go through periods of time where we just… can’t sleep.
 So what to do?

 Sure, there are over the counter sleeping pills you can take — the vast majority of which are simply an antihistamine like Benadryl — they tend to lose effectiveness over time as your body builds a tolerance, and they can leave you feeling groggy and generally lousy the next morning.

 The good news is, the American Academy of Sleep Medicine recommends the use of non-medicinal techniques you can use to help you get to sleep — and stay asleep — before trying the pharmaceutical route.

 These simple behaviors, cleverly referred to by the University of Maryland Medical Center as “sleep hygiene,” are easy to implement — and to remember.
 Let’s take a look at some of their recommendations.

 — Set a regular time for going to bed and getting up in the morning — and stick to it, even on weekends or vacations.

 — Use the bed for two things only — sleeping and sexytime.
 Want to read/watch TV/do the crossword?
 Do it somewhere else.
 Let your body get the message that the bed is for sleeping.